 If you filed an Intent to Use application, you already got your place in line before you were actually using your mark.
 Now, that you are using your mark in commerce, finish the process with your Allegation or Statement of Use to officially register it.
 The Trademark Engine team is ready to complete the race with you.

 Still have questions?
-Call 1 (877) 721-4579 or LIVE CHAT with us for real-time support.
+Call 1 (877) 721-4579 with us for real-time support.

 If trademark applicants aren’t using their mark in commerce, the applicant can file an Intent to Use Application and generally, if all goes well, receive a Notice of Allowance.
 Within six months of being granted the Notice of Allowance, the applicant generally has to prove that it is now using the mark or request up to five six-month extensions.
 The USPTO requires a specimen to prove use in commerce when a Statement of Use is filed.

 A Statement of Use is generally due within six months from when the USPTO issued the Notice of Allowance, or within six months of a previously granted extension.
 Generally, missing the deadline means the application will be considered “abandoned.”
-Future efforts to register the trademark will typically require the applicant to start all over, including payment of new USPTO filing fees.
+Future efforts to register the trademark will typically require the applicant to start all over including payment of new USPTO filing fees.

 In addition to Trademark Engine’s service fee, the USPTO charges $100 per class, which is the USPTO filing fee.